 On the Studying in times of corona site you can find information on practical matters such as online classes and exams, IT facilities and online study tips.

-For advice and information on the support available in these difficult times, see the Wellbeing page.
+For advice and information on the support available in these difficult times, see the Student wellbeing website.